 - Pattern recognition

-On that note, read my 20 tips on how engineers can become more creative.
+And speaking of creativity, check out my 20 tips on how engineers can become more creative.

 “Are engineers creative?” wrap up